Tashaun Gipson: 2014

 Gipson entered training camp as the Browns' de facto starting free safety.
 Gipson and newly acquired free agent Donte Whitner were named the starting safeties to begin the regular season.

 During a narrow Week 2 26–24 victory over the New Orleans Saints, Gipson collected eight tackles, a pass deflection, and returned an interception by Drew Brees for a 62-yard touchdown.
 In the next game against the Ravens, Gipson had five tackles, a pass deflection, and an interception during the narrow 23–21 loss.
-Three weeks later against the Steelers, Gipson recorded a season-high nine combined tackles as the Browns won by a score of 31–10.
+Three weeks later against the Steelers, Gipson recorded a season-high nine combined tackles in the 31–10 victory.

-During a Week 7 24–6 road loss to the Jacksonville Jaguars, Gipson had four tackles, two pass deflections, and intercepted Blake Bortles twice in a 24–6 road loss.
+During Week 7 against the Jacksonville Jaguars, Gipson had four tackles, two pass deflections, and intercepted Blake Bortles twice in the 24–6 road loss.
 In the next game against the Raiders, Gipson recorded two tackles, a pass deflection, and an interception during the 23–13 victory.
 The following week against the Tampa Bay Buccaneers, he had five tackles, a pass deflection, and an interception in the 22–17 victory, marking his third consecutive game with an interception.

 During a Week 10 24–3 road victory over the Cincinnati Bengals on Thursday Night Football, Gipson recorded three tackles, a pass deflection, and a forced fumble.
-Two weeks later against Atlanta Falcons, he had three tackles, but left the eventual 26–24 road victory in the fourth quarter after colliding with teammate Joe Haden and sustaining a knee injury.
+Two weeks later against Atlanta Falcons, he had three tackles before leaving the eventual narrow 26–24 road victory in the fourth quarter after colliding with teammate Joe Haden and sustaining a knee injury.
 On December 20, 2014, the Browns placed Gipson on injured reserve for the last two games after he missed the last three games after sustaining damage to his MCL and PCL.
 Gipson led the league in interceptions at the time of his injury, but would ultimately finish second.
-On December 23, 2014, it was announced that Gipson was voted to play in the 2015 Pro Bowl, alongside teammates Joe Haden and Joe Thomas.
+Three days later, it was announced that Gipson was voted to play in the 2015 Pro Bowl, alongside teammates Joe Haden and Joe Thomas.

-Gipson finished the 2014 season with 52 tackles, eight pass deflections, a touchdown, a forced fumble, a pick-six, and a career-high six interceptions in 11 games and starts.
+Gipson finished the 2014 season with 52 combined tackles (28 solo), eight pass deflections, a touchdown, a forced fumble, a pick-six, and a career-high six interceptions in 11 games and starts.
 On January 20, 2015, it was reported that he would have to miss the Pro Bowl due to his knee injury.
 Gipson was ranked 67th on the NFL Top 100 Players of 2015 by his peers.